 In his book 'The Open Air School' written in 1914, Hugh Broughton describes the very simple means by which classrooms were designed to allow fresh air in: "the room may be open on three sides while on the fourth there is a blank wall giving accommodation for blackboard pictures and cupboard."

-After the second World War, there was a change in open air schools thoughout the country as described in
+After the second World War, there was a change in open air schools throughout the country as described in

 'The Open-Air Schools of Bristol and Gloucester'

 by J. Shorey Duckworth (2005): "After the Second World War the situation with regard to open-air education changed dramatically.
 New treatments, including antibiotics had been introduced and new ideas formulated for dealing with ‘delicate’ children.
 Standards of living improved and the incidence of TB declined.
 More and more physically handicapped children were sent to the schools".

 An appeal about Burnley Open Air School:"Do you have any information on the open air school in Burnley, Lancashire?
 My mother attended this school and she is often talking about her schooling but I am having difficulty finding any information.
 The school was near Bank Hall in Thomsons Park, Burnley."
 MH